Everything You Need to Know About Mobile Payment Processing

 Mobile point of sale (mPOS) technology has been on the rise for years.
 Over 1.49 billion people worldwide use mobile POS payments today.
 The reason?
 Mobile POS is convenient for merchants to take wherever they go.
 Some software systems even allow merchants to capture card information and other useful data.

 However, alongside these mobile devices, businesses also need mobile payment processors to enable these transactions.
 This comprehensive guide will help you with everything you need to know about mobile payments and mobile payment processing.

 Mobile payments are payments that you can accept and process using your iPhone or Android devices.
 All you need to do is connect your mobile credit card reader and download the software.

 As with all types of credit card transactions, payments are processed through a merchant account provider.
-This goes for in-store transactions using a traditional POS system, online store transactions, or transactions involving a mobile credit card terminal.
+This goes for in-store transactions using a traditional POS system, online store transactions, or transactions involving mobile credit card readers.

 Your mobile payment processor is the one that deals with banks, credit card networks, and the entire payment facilitation process.
 While they do charge credit card processing fees, they don’t set the rates — the banks and card providers do.

 If you have a POS solution that unplugs and is able to move around the store, you may be wondering how mobile payments are different.
 These are the key benefits that make mPOS a better payment method for SMEs:

 1. Mobile POS Solutions Use Your Mobile Network